Moses Brown (basketball): Return to Dallas (2025)

 On February 20, 2025, Brown signed a 10-day contract with the Dallas Mavericks.
 He appeared in four of the Mavericks' last five games, and he started the last two while averaging 19.0 points, 10.0 rebounds, 1.5 steals and 1.0 blocks in 26.5 minutes in the most recent pair of contests.

 Fourth stint with Westchester (2025)

 On March 2, 2025, following the expiration of his contract with the Mavericks, Brown returned to Westchester.
 On April 3, Brown broke the G League record for the most rebounds in a playoff game, logging 26 rebounds and 27 points against the Maine Celtics.

-Grand Rapids Gold (2025–present)
+Grand Rapids Gold (2025–2026)

 Brown joined the Houston Rockets for the 2025 NBA Summer League.
 On September 12, 2025, Brown agreed to an Exhibit 10 contract with the Denver Nuggets, according to sources from HoopsHype.
 He was waived by the Nuggets prior to the start of the regular season on October 18.

+Criollos de Caguas (2026–present)

+On March 18, 2026, Brown signed with the Criollos de Caguas of the Baloncesto Superior Nacional.
+On March 31, Brown made his debut against the Cangrejeros de Santurce where he had 19 points, 10 rebounds, and six blocks, winning 90–86.
+On April 13, he recorded a season–high 23 points, 16 rebounds, and three blocks in a 105–92 victory over the Mets de Guaynabo.

+Brown won the 2026 Defensive Player of the Year award; alongside MVP Travis Trice and Sixth Man of the Year Christian Lopez, they became the first trio of teammates in league history to win all three major individual awards in the same season.